geeofree/geeofree/src/notes/computer-systems/3-DigitalLogicStructures.md

 ## The Transistor

-Transistors are *semiconductor* devices that can amplify or toggle (switch) electrical signals and are the basic units in any modern Computing Systems.
+Transistors are *semiconductor* devices that can amplify or toggle (switch) electrical signals and are the basic units in any modern Computing System.

 There are two types of transistors that are commonly in used: